adityarajsahu/Probability-Distribution/README.md

 # Probability-Distribution
-This repository contains AWS Machine Learning Foundation course project code for analyzing Gaussian and Binomial distributions which has been converted into a Python package.
+This repository contains Udacity AWS Machine Learning Foundation scholarship program project code for analyzing Gaussian and Binomial distributions which has been converted into a Python package.